tedrand/claimkraken-netlify-cms/src/pages/blog/2021-08-09-tracking-cafc-opinions-with-courtlistener-and-python-part-1.md

     print(value + " HAS NO CASE NAME")
     pass

-# Add the
+# Add the case name to the DataFrame as an additional column
 cafc_opinions_df["case_name"] = case_names
 ```

-#### **Note:** Since the name of the case is obviously within the text of the opinion, there are other potential ways of accessing this information that is less resource-intensive than making a request to the CourtListener server.
+> **Note:** Since the name of the case is obviously within the text of the opinion, there are other potential ways of accessing this information that is less resource-intensive than making a request to the CourtListener server.

 #### **6. Create a CSV using the Data from the DataFrame.**